 The TD Ameritrade Cash Management Account also offers insurance through the FDIC.
 It splits your deposits between two banks, which allows it to offer up to $500,000 in protection.
-This is more than the amount that Robinhood would have offered with the account it advertised.

 TD Ameritrade’s Cash Management Account also offers a lower rate of interest than the one advertised by Robinhood.